Bree Allen

 Chief Pixel Pusher

-Shane has been designing websites for over twenty five years, which either makes him very experienced, or just very old, depending on how you look at it.
+Shane has been designing websites for more than wenty-five years, which either makes him very experienced, or just very old, depending on how you look at it.

 An award-winning web designer with a particular love for design and illustration, he has a knack for building sites that look great and actually work.